cilt-uct/sms/impl/README.txt

 RUNNING THE UNIT TEST
 ============================
-The test can be run from Eclipse or via the command line with: mvn test -Dtest=*
+The test can be run from Eclipse or via the command line with: mvn test -Dtest=* Also note that SmsHibernateConstants.SMS_DEV_MODE must be set to true when running these test.

 1. Start up the smpp simulator:
 1.1 Build the sms_smpp_sim project by running: mvn clean install